AdobeDocs/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 `http://domain.com/home.html/suffix.html`

 They are absolutely valid in AEM.
 You wouldn't see any problem on your local development machine (without a Dispatcher).
 Most likely you also will not encounter any problem in UAT- or load testing.
 The problem we are facing is so subtle that it slips through most tests.
-It will hit you hard when you are at peak time and you will be limited on time to address it, likely have no server access,  nor resources to fix it.
+It will hit you hard when you are at peak time and you are limited on time to address it, likely have no server access,  nor resources to fix it.
 We have been there...

 So... what's the issue?

 `home.html` in a filesystem can be either a file or a folder.
 Not both at the same time as in AEM.

-If you request `home.html` first, it will be created as a file.
+If you request `home.html` first, it is created as a file.

 Subsequent requests to `home.html/suffix.html` return valid results, but as the file `home.html` "blocks" the position in the filesystem,  `home.html` cannot be created a second time as a folder and thus `home.html/suffix.html` is not cached.